 9. Something to hang on the tree

-From colourful candy canes to cutesy chocolate fairies, adding a few edible decorations to a Christmas hamper is a great way to please those with a sweet tooth.
+From colorful candy canes to cutesy chocolate fairies, adding a few edible decorations to a Christmas hamper is a great way to please those with a sweet tooth.
 It’s also an extremely versatile hamper offering, as they can be used as decorations prior to being devoured!

 Want to push the boat out?
 Throw in a handful of those famous Christmas chocolate coins.